-For devices with a Secure Enclave, the Secure Enclave coprocessor also utilizes a secure boot process that ensures its separate software is verified and signed by Apple.
-See the "Secure Enclave" section of this paper.
+The Secure Enclave coprocessor also utilizes a secure boot process that ensures its separate software is verified and signed by Apple.
+See the Secure Enclave section of this paper.

-For more information on manually entering recovery mode, go to: https://support.apple.com/kb/HT1808
+For more information on manually entering Recovery mode, go to: https://support.apple.com/HT201263